wojciech11/se_projekt_zespolowy/00_example/docs/plan.md

 ### Project Tracking

-To do, every 2nd week upate the ETA for the v1 and v1:
+To do, every 2nd week update the ETA for the v1 and v1:

 Data (checkpoint)   |  ETA                 | Notatka            |
 --------------------|----------------------|--------------------|